nodejs/node/doc/api/fs.md

 It is unsafe to use `filehandle.writeFile()` multiple times on the same file without waiting for the `Promise` to be resolved (or rejected).

+**Note:** If one or more `filehandle.write()` calls are made on a file handle and then a `filehandle.writeFile()` call is made, the data will be written from the current position till the end of the file.
+It doesn't always write from the beginning of the file.

 ### fsPromises.access(path[, mode])
 <!-- YAML